conradakunga/Blog/_posts/2025-12-26-automatically-fetching-an-identity-server-token-with-yaak.md

 $.access_token
 ```

-This is because the `access_token` value is at root level of the response.
+This is because the `access_token` value is at the root level of the response.

 ![jsonPath](../images/2025/12/jsonPath.png)

-If all goes well you should be able to see a **response** in the preview:
+If all goes well, you should be able to see a **response** in the preview:

 ![previewResponse](../images/2025/12/previewResponse.png)